-Staff is recommending APPROVAL of the proposed project with five (5) special conditions, which require 1) submittal of a final landscaping plan; 2) evidence of approval from OCFA; 3) submittal of a final grading and drainage plan; 4) compliance with construction-related best management practices (BMPs); and 5) future improvements come back to the Commission for review.
+Staff is recommending APPROVAL of the proposed project with six (6) special conditions, which require 1) submittal of a final landscaping plan; 2) evidence of approval from OCFA; 3) submittal of a final grading and drainage plan; 4) compliance with construction-related best management practices (BMPs); 5) future improvements come back to the Commission for review; and 6) the applicant to abandon a prior permit approval that is still valid for the site.
 The primary issues associated with this development are canyon habitat enhancement and water quality.